 “GLOBE - students changing the world, one loan at a time!”

-GLOBE aims to provide loans to struggling entrepreneurs and currently operates in six countries: Democratic Republic of the Congo, Kenya, Nicaragua, Nigeria, Vietnam and the Philippines.
-GLOBE also has connections with Daughters in six other countries: Bolivia, Ghana, Mozambique, Madagascar, Peru, and Thailand.
+GLOBE aims to provide loans to struggling entrepreneurs and currently operates in seven countries: Democratic Republic of the Congo, Kenya, Nicaragua, Nigeria, Vietnam, Guatemala, and the Philippines.
+GLOBE also has connections with Daughters in many other countries.

 For more information on the program or supporting GLOBE projects, please email [email protected].